datarobot-oss/custom-models-action/README.md

 * Execution of the unit-tests.
 * Execution of a single functional test

-**NOTE:** in order to enable the full execution of the functional test, the two related environment variables (`DATAROBOT_WEBSERVER` & `DATAROBOT_API_TOKEN`) should be set in the "Secrets" section in the GitHub repository.
+**Note:** in order to enable the full execution of the functional test, the two related variables (`DATAROBOT_WEBSERVER` & `DATAROBOT_API_TOKEN`) should be set in the "Secrets" section in the GitHub repository.
+These are read by the workflow, which sets the proper environment variables.

 ## Examples